Nis

 Niš breathes history, dotting modern daily life with monuments of obscurity.

-Surely, the years under Ottoman domination might have brought the burek, a by now such internalized (mouth-watering!) dish it’s more central to the Serbian kitchen than it ever was or will be in Turkey… but at the same time there is the Ćele Kula, a tower erected out of the bones and skulls of Serbs once brutally murdered during the Battle of Čegar by Ottoman troops.
-One can stroll through the lush parks and gardens within the walls of the Niš Fort, leisure in urban green quietly overlooking the Nišava River, gazing thoughtlessly upon the ruins of periods of foregone prosperity as well as oppression.
+Surely, the years under Ottoman domination might have brought the burek, a by now such internalized (mouth-watering!) dish it’s more central to the Serbian kitchen than it ever was or will be in Turkey… but at the same time there is the Ćele Kula, a tower erected out of the bones and skulls of Serbs (constructed by the pissed off Ottomans after folk hero Stevan Sindelic realized the Battle of Cegar in 1809 was a lost cause, and subsequently blew himself up by setting a powder magazine on fire – taking his troops and hundreds of Ottomans with him).
+One can stroll through the lush parks and gardens within the walls of the Niš Fort, leisure in urban greenery quietly overlooking the Nišava River, gazing thoughtlessly upon the ruins of periods of foregone prosperity as well as oppression.

-Surely, the years under Ottoman domination might have brought the burek, a by now such internalized (mouth-watering!) dish it’s more central to the Serbian kitchen than it ever was or will be in Turkey… but at the same time there is the Ćele Kula, a tower erected out of the bones and skulls of Serbs once brutally murdered during the Battle of Čegar by Ottoman troops.
-One can stroll through the lush parks and gardens within the walls of the Niš Fort, leisure in urban green quietly overlooking the Nišava River, gazing thoughtlessly upon the ruins of periods of foregone prosperity as well as oppression.
+Surely, the years under Ottoman domination might have brought the burek, a by now such internalized (mouth-watering!) dish it’s more central to the Serbian kitchen than it ever was or will be in Turkey… but at the same time there is the Ćele Kula, a tower erected out of the bones and skulls of Serbs (constructed by the pissed off Ottomans after folk hero Stevan Sindelic realized the Battle of Cegar in 1809 was a lost cause, and subsequently blew himself up by setting a powder magazine on fire – taking his troops and hundreds of Ottomans with him).
+One can stroll through the lush parks and gardens within the walls of the Niš Fort, leisure in urban greenery quietly overlooking the Nišava River, gazing thoughtlessly upon the ruins of periods of foregone prosperity as well as oppression.

 Just outside of town one can also visit the Medijana excavations, an archaeological site from the late Roman area.
 If it’s open, that is… or if you’re willing to climb a fence at broad daylight, like I did.